-This policy means that no peanuts or tree nuts (including cashews, pecans, pistachios, walnuts, almonds, coconuts, etc.) should enter our camp environment.
+This policy means that no peanuts or tree nuts (including cashews, pecans, pistachios, walnuts, almonds, etc.) should enter our camp environment.
 We will read ingredient labels on food served at camp.
 We will not serve items where a label indicates that the food contains peanuts or tree nuts and we will use due care to satisfy ourselves that responsible decontamination procedures have been followed where products are produced in a factory that may also, upon occasion, produce products that may contain nuts.
 Foods that contain nut products will be considered unsafe.
 Please note that shampoos, conditioners, lotions, and other skin care products that contain nuts will also not be permitted.

-Given this change in policy we would like to emphasize that we cannot promise families that children with allergies will not come into accidental contact with these foods while at camp, but we want to assure you that we will have taken precautions to hopefully prevent contact with these allergens.
+We would like to emphasize that we cannot promise families that children with allergies will not come into accidental contact with these foods while at camp, but we want to assure you that we will have taken precautions to hopefully prevent contact with these allergens.
 We want you to understand that nut products are not always obvious ingredients in foods, and many foods are not clearly labeled.

 In addition to the above guidelines, we ask you to help us implement the following measures for the safety of our campers.

 - Families of children with nut allergies must inform camp of the existence of said allergies and work with camp to develop an appropriate medical response for their child in the event of an allergic reaction.
 We will request an Emergency Action Plan for each child with nut allergies that must be completed and signed by the child’s physician and provided to camp before the season starts.
 To the extent possible, children with known allergies should be taught how to self-administer their own Epi-pens.

 - Families (including those whose children do not have allergies) must never send any packages that contain nuts or nut products.